-You may be surprised to hear workforce and succession planning efforts dovetail into processes and programs that likely already exist within your public sector or not-for-profit organization.
+Workforce and succession planning programs complement an organization’s need to develop and engage staff to increase retention and often fit into processes and programs that likely already exist within your human resources services.
 The amount of time and budgetary resources spent implementing a plan can be minimal and the benefits enormous.

-This is the first part in Baker Tilly’s three-part workforce and succession planning series which breaks down planning into concrete actions you can start implementing right away.
-The diagram below provides an overview of the workforce and succession planning process and the key processes that tie into a successful program.
-In this article, you will learn more about defining your organization’s outlook, identifying critical positions and prioritizing the positions to include in your workforce/succession plan.
+This is the first part in Baker Tilly’s three-part workforce and succession planning series which breaks down planning into specific actions you can immediately implement.
+The diagram below provides an overview of the workforce and succession planning process and the key steps that tie into a successful program.
+In this article, you will learn about defining your organization’s outlook, identifying critical positions, and prioritizing the positions to include in your workforce/succession plan.

-With a list of critical current positions in-hand, use the following questions to formulate discussion around each critical position and their future in your organization.
+With a list of critical current positions in-hand, use the following questions to formulate discussion around each potential critical position and its future in your organization.

-This discussion may illuminate your understanding of critical positions.
+This discussion will help define potential critical positions in your organization.
 A position you thought would be critical may not actually be relevant in five years.
 Meanwhile there may be a critical need for a new position not currently on staff.
-Once this exercise is complete, you will have a final list of critical positions independent of pending retirements and potential turnover.
+Once this exercise is complete, you will have a preliminary list of critical positions independent of retirement and vacancy considerations.

-Crosscheck your critical positions list against your potential retirements and high turnover positions list to develop a list of prioritized positions.
+Crosscheck your critical positions list (step 1) against your potential retirements and high turnover positions list (step 2) to develop a list of prioritized positions.
 Positions with high turnover and/or high potential for retirement within the next five years that are also listed as critical should be deemed high priority positions.
 Resources needed to develop a workforce/succession plan should be routed first to these prioritized positions.
-Then dedicate any remaining resources to any remaining critical positions.
-At this point, if resources remain, allocate them to any remaining positions with impending retirements or high turnover.
+Dedicate any remaining resources to the other critical positions.
+At this point, if resources remain, allocate them to positions with upcoming retirements or high turnover.

-In part two of Baker Tilly’s three-part series on workforce and succession planning, local and state governments, community owned utilities and not-for-profit organizations will learn how to define position competencies and updating job descriptions, identify succession candidates and conducting performance reviews and tie organizational assessments into the succession planning process.
+In part two of Baker Tilly’s three-part series on workforce and succession planning, public and not-for-profit organizations will learn how to define position competencies and update job descriptions, identify succession candidates, conduct performance reviews, and tie organizational assessments into the workforce and succession planning process.